The NSCA-ng Protocol, Version 1

 connection.
 Implementations MUST support TLS v1.0 as per RFC 2246.

-Also, the pre-shared key cipher suite TLS_PSK_WITH_AES_256_CBC_SHA
+Also, the pre-shared key cipher suite TLS_PSK_WITH_AES_256_CBC_SHA as

 defined in RFC 4279 MUST be offered by clients and accepted by servers.